ClointFusion/ClointFusion/README.md

     cf.message_pop_up() : Specified message will popup on the screen for a specified duration of time.

     cf.message_flash() : Specified msg will popup for a specified duration of time with OK button.

+    cf.message_toast() : Function for displaying Windows 10 Toast Notifications.
+Pass website URL OR file / folder path that needs to be opened when user clicks on the toast notification.

 * ## 3 functions on String Operations: